alim10081989/vault-akv-auto-unseal/README.md

 # Steps

 - Configure resource group, keyvault service and service principal with permissions to access key vault.
-Also generate the vault config file in HCL language
+Also generate the vault config file in HCL language with corresponding service principal secrets and key vault details

     ```terraform up -auto-approve```